Blepharitis vs. Dry Eye

 Practice Prevention and Limit Progression

-I’m often asked about treatment of the “asymptomatic patient.”
+I’m often asked about the treatment of the “asymptomatic patient.”
 Let’s say, for example, that a patient comes in for a routine eye examination and, when questioned, has minimal to no complaints of dryness.
 On slit lamp exam, you note debris on the lid margin, mild redness and telangiectasia of lid margin vessels, and grade 2 conjunctival redness (figure 5).
 In fact, this patient looks similar to most patients her age.

 Let me point out one critical difference—the gland loss pictured in figure 3 via meibography is taken of the same eye pictured in figure 5.
 This patient has instantaneous tear break-up, inferior corneal staining, and rarely drives or reads at night due to eye irritation and fluctuating vision.
 Essentially, you are unable to express lipid, and the patient likely has minimal to no lipid on her tear film.
 When further questioned, the patient says this has been ongoing for years, and she has become “used to it.”